 - Do I need to adjust the way I am coaching to better fit their needs?

-Let’s say you have an AE that has a short term goal of wanting to improve their presentation skills and has also expressed interest in becoming a sales leader in the future.
+Let’s say you have an AE that has a short-term goal of wanting to improve its presentation skills and has also expressed interest in becoming a sales leader in the future.